Kleshni/Cover/Javascript library/Documentation.md

 ### `load(image, key)`

 Loads the image, which is an instance of `Uint8Array`.
-The minimum and maximum key lengths can be found in the C library documentation.
+The key length can be found in the C library documentation.

 Returns an object with the container properties.